Online Linguistic Support

 How does it work?

-By taking the OLS language assessment before going abroad, Erasmus+ participants are able to determine their proficiency in the language they will use to study, work or volunteer.
+By taking the OLS language assessment before going abroad, Erasmus+ participants are able to determine their proficiency in the language they will use to study or work.
 Taking this assessment before departure is a pre-requisite for higher education students, to make sure that they meet the recommended level at their receiving organisation (except for native speakers or in duly justified cases).
 The results of the language assessment do not prevent participants from taking part in Erasmus+.

 Participants who wish to improve their language proficiency have the opportunity to follow an online language course before and during their time abroad.
 Access to the language course includes a great variety of Live Coaching activities, amongst which tutoring sessions and interactive MOOCs.
 Participants who are already sufficiently proficient in the main language used abroad (at least a B2 level) can follow a language course in the language of the country instead, provided that such language is available in OLS.